SaishNaik/NotesForEveryOne/Coding/Notes.md

 Always implement min heap with a array.It makes it easier to add the element at the bottom.

+Decimal value of a is 97 and A is 65

 //todo check if it is correct.
 If not needs to be deleted Whenever a variation of a given problem is given such as finding the length of the longest palindromic substring in a substring, try to solve the smaller problem ( in this case palindrome) in a way that would help you in getting the final solution as palindrome check can be done in many ways.
 //todo check if it is correct.
 If not needs to be deleted